 Some infants who continue to have apnea but are otherwise mature and healthy may be discharged from the hospital on a home apnea monitor, with or without caffeine, until they have outgrown their immature breathing pattern.

-Lex Doyle practices in Parkville, Australia.
-Doyle is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
-He is also highly rated in 13 other conditions, according to our data.
-His top areas of expertise are Premature Infant, Apnea of Prematurity, Bronchopulmonary Dysplasia, and Infantile Apnea.
+Ivan Hand is a Neonatologist and a Pediatrics provider in Brooklyn, New York.
+Dr. Hand and is rated as an Advanced provider by MediFind in the treatment of Apnea of Prematurity.
+His top areas of expertise are Premature Infant, Apnea of Prematurity, Infantile Apnea, and Cerebral Hypoxia.

-Peter Anderson practices in Parkville, Australia.
-Anderson is rated as an Elite expert by MediFind in the treatment of Apnea of Prematurity.
-He is also highly rated in 27 other conditions, according to our data.
-His top areas of expertise are Apnea of Prematurity, Premature Infant, Craniosynostosis, and Infantile Apnea.
+Sweatha Kasala is a Neonatologist and a Pediatrics provider in Neptune, New Jersey.
+Dr. Kasala and is rated as an Experienced provider by MediFind in the treatment of Apnea of Prematurity.
+Her top areas of expertise are Apnea of Prematurity and Infantile Apnea.

 Apnea is common in premature babies.
 Mild apnea does not appear to have long-term effects.
 However, preventing multiple or severe episodes is better for the baby over the long-term.